-If you’re getting the ‘ERROR_ARENA_TRASHED’ error, with the description ‘The storage control blocks were destroyed’ follow the troubleshooting steps listed in this article to fix it.
+If you’re getting the ERROR_ARENA_TRASHED error, with the description The storage control blocks were destroyed, this means that some files got corrupted.

-- when playing games
+- When playing games

-How to fix the ‘ERROR_ARENA_TRASHED’ error code
+How do I fix the ERROR_ARENA_TRASHED error code?

-Solution 1 — Run a full system scan
+1. Run a full system scan

 Malware may cause various issues on your computer, including errors.
 Perform a full system scan in order to detect any malware running on your computer.
 You can use Windows’ built-in antivirus, Windows Defender, or third-party antivirus solutions.

-Solution 2 — Repair your registry
+2. Repair your registry

-The simplest way to repair your registry is to use a dedicated tool, such as CCleaner.
+The easiest way to repair your registry is to use a dedicated tool, such as CCleaner.
 Don’t forget to first backup your registry in case anything goes wrong.

 You can also use Microsoft’s System File Checker to check for system file corruption.

 Make sure that you’re running the latest Windows OS updates on your machine.
 As a quick reminder, Microsoft constantly rolls out Windows updates in order to improve the system’s stability and fix various issues.

 If you’re looking for a particular update, go to Microsoft’s Update Catalog website.
 Simply type the KB number of the respective update, hit Enter and then click on the download button.

-Solution 4 — Perform a clean boot
+4. Perform a clean boot

 - Type System Configuration in the search box > hit Enter